 As a body-positive advocate, James has been featured for his personal style on countless blogs and websites.
 He’s given interviews on his shopping choices and favorite labels while endorsing and championing for bigger brands that are beginning to take notice of the unsung plus size men’s market.

-His first coffee table project MAB the Book is slated for a Winter 2019 release.
-His talk show, Styled by James will be premiering it’s second season Summer 2019.
+His first nonfiction fashion book is slated for a fall 2019 release.
+His talk show, Styled by James will be premiering it’s second season Winter 2020.
 He holds an MA in English from Saint Joseph’s University.

 James lives in New York.